Gene Autry Gene Autry Website

 During this period, in 1938, Gene Autry began the Flying A Rodeo, a traveling Western show and rodeo that toured nationwide.
 In 1941, Autry purchased the Flying A Ranch for his rodeo stock of horses, bulls and calves near Berwyn, Oklahoma, a small town located on the southern slopes of the Arbuckle Mountains.
 Soon after the country star moved to Berwyn, the berg officially petitioned to have its name changed to none other than – Gene Autry.

 The eligible voters of the community overwhelmingly approved the idea and the name change occurred on Sunday, November 16, 1941, with Gene in attendance at the naming festivities.
 The small town of 200 residents welcomed 35,000 visitors on that day, causing the planned parade to be canceled due to the mass of people crowding the streets.
 To cap off the celebration, Autry broadcast his popular Melody Ranch Radio Show from the town named in his honor.
+Today, Gene Autry fans can still visit the town to to see personal and professional artifacts at the Gene Autry Museum.
 Gene sincerely hoped that Berwyn, now known as Gene Autry, would become the cowboy movie capital of America, seeing as it had the perfect backdrop of trees, mountains and creeks for Western movies.
 This did not come to pass, however, when only 21 days later Pearl Harbor was bombed, WWII began and Gene Autry enlisted in the United States military.

 After an honorable discharge from the Army Air Corps, Autry landed a weekly television show in Hollywood, becoming one of the first major film stars to enter the emerging medium of television with the debut of The Gene Autry Show on CBS in 1950.
 He produced 91 half-hour episodes of The Gene Autry Show and went on to produce such popular television series as Annie Oakley, The Range Rider, Buffalo Bill Jr., The Adventures of Champion and the first 39 episodes of Death Valley Days.